-Language Comparison: 140 Playgrounds
+Language Comparison: 130 Playgrounds

-246-370-140 Draft 246-366- 246-366A-150 & -155 (1) A school official shall: (a) Consult with the local health officer regarding playground review and approval requirements prior to: (i) Installing new playground equipment or fall protection surfaces; (ii) Adding new playground features or equipment to an existing playground; or (iii) Modifying existing playground equipment, features, or fall protection surfaces; -150(1) School officials shall: (a) Consult with the local health officer regarding playground review and approval requirements consistent with the scope of the project when proposing to: (i) Install new playground equipment or fall protection surfaces; (ii) Add new playground features or equipment to an existing playground; or (iii) Modify, other than repair and maintain, existing playground equipment, features, or fall protection surfaces. (b) Install, maintain, and operate playground equipment, including used equipment, and fall protection surfaces: (i) In a manner consistent with the ASTM F 1487- 21: Standard Consumer Safety Performance Specification for Playground Equipment for Public Use; and -150(c) Install playground equipment, including used equipment, and fall protection surfaces: (i) That meet the ASTM F 1487-01: Standard Consumer Safety Performance Specification for Playground Equipment for Public Use; and (ii) In a manner consistent with the manufacturer's instructions and Consumer Product Safety Commission Handbook for Public Playground Safety, 2010; -150(ii) In a manner that is consistent with the manufacturer's instructions and Consumer Product Safety Commission Handbook for Public Playground Safety, 2008. (c) Provide playground plans and equipment specifications and any additional information the local health officer requests; -150(b) If required by the local health officer after consultation: (i) Provide playground plans and equipment specifications and any additional information the local health officer requests; and (d) Obtain plan review and written approval from the local health officer before installing, adding, or modifying playground equipment or fall protection surfaces; and -150(ii) Obtain plan review and written approval from the local health officer before installing, adding, or modifying playground equipment or fall protection surfaces.
+246-370-130 Draft 246-366- 246-366A-150 & -155 (1) A school official shall ensure: (a) Consultation with the local health officer regarding playground review and approval requirements takes place prior to: (i) Installing new playground equipment or fall protection surfaces; (ii) Adding new playground features or equipment to an existing playground; or (iii) Modifying existing playground equipment, features, or fall protection surfaces; -150(1) School officials shall: (a) Consult with the local health officer regarding playground review and approval requirements consistent with the scope of the project when proposing to: (i) Install new playground equipment or fall protection surfaces; (ii) Add new playground features or equipment to an existing playground; or (iii) Modify, other than repair and maintain, existing playground equipment, features, or fall protection surfaces. (b) The proper installation, maintenance, and operation of playground equipment, including used equipment, and fall protection surfaces: (i) In a manner consistent with the ASTM F 1487-21: Standard Consumer Safety Performance Specification for Playground Equipment for Public Use; and -150(c) Install playground equipment, including used equipment, and fall protection surfaces: (i) That meet the ASTM F 1487-01: Standard Consumer Safety Performance Specification for Playground Equipment for Public Use; and (ii) In a manner consistent with the manufacturer's instructions and Consumer Product Safety Commission Handbook for Public Playground Safety, 2010; -150(ii) In a manner that is consistent with the manufacturer's instructions and Consumer Product Safety Commission Handbook for Public Playground Safety, 2008. (c) The local health officer receives requested information including playground plans, equipment specifications, and any additional information; and -150(b) If required by the local health officer after consultation: (i) Provide playground plans and equipment specifications and any additional information the local health officer requests; and (d) Acquisition of a plan review and written approval from the local health officer before installing, adding, or modifying playground equipment or fall protection surfaces. -150(ii) Obtain plan review and written approval from the local health officer before installing, adding, or modifying playground equipment or fall protection surfaces.